-Another big thing I get from playing team sport is ‘friendship’.
-I play with a great bunch of women who I happily would say are all my friends, and I mean that in a sincere, non-cheesy way.
-We all get along, we all turn up to training every week and commit to matches, we are all there to support one another when we play, and from this stems friendships.
-There are often social events and I’ve been on a few away trips, and they have always been great fun.
-This is a group with whom I can have a laugh and be myself with, there are no airs and graces here, there’s no competitiveness or bitchyness, because that’s not what we are about.
+Another big thing I get from playing team sport is some great friendships.
+I play with a lovely bunch of women who I happily would say are all friends.
+We get along, we have a laugh.
+We train every week and play in matches, we are all there to support one another when we play and from this stems friendships.
+There are often social events and I’ve been on a few away trips and they have always been great fun (my liver may not agree).
+I can have a laugh with these people and be myself.
 Also since having a baby, I now see a few ladies more outside of playing hockey and that is an extra bonus.

-Playing a team sport gives me a huge amount of ‘confidence’.
-When I started playing I was dreadful, so much so that during one of my first matches I got so confused that I kicked the ball rather than use my hockey stick *cringe*.
-I’ve made many more howlers, but consistently playing has meant that, whilst I will never gain any real skill I have learnt enough to improve over the years.
+Playing a team sport gives me a huge amount of confidence too.
+When I started playing I was dreadful, so much so that during one of my first matches I got confused and kicked the ball, a moment to forget.
+I’ve made many more howlers, but consistently playing has meant that I have learnt enough to improve over the years.
 I also get to play against and with men and it’s great for ones confidence to find yourself pitched against the guys.
 When we play, whether it’s mixed or just ladies, we always encourage each other.
 If I do something good during the match there’ll be a shout from someone and it’s those little moments that make you feel good, regardless of whether you win or loose.
 Even if you stuff something up, your team mates support you and that is always a confidence boost.

-Playing a team sport gives me ‘freedom’.
-Being a mum is amazing but also bloody hard and at times, scream-out-loud crazy (just the odd occasion!)
-Having a weekly distraction or commitment gives me something to go along to and forget about being a mum for an hour or so.
-Other than chatting to other mums whilst I’m there, I don’t think about the kid for the rest of that time and actually, to be able to shut your mind out for just a short while is a good thing I think.
-When we play matches, I often get a few hours away on a Saturday, maybe even with a cheeky drink thrown in at the end and that’s a wonderful reminder at the end of the day that I am still Emma, as well as ‘Olivia’s mum’.
-I think I need the headspace being a full time parent, and team sport gives me that much needed break.
+A huge part of playing a team sport is that it gives me freedom.
+It gives me freedom and time off from not being, ‘Olivia’s mum’ for a few hours a week.
+Having this regular distraction gives me something else to focus on, and for the time I’m playing I’m genuinely not thinking about her, which is not bad thing!
+Being able to shut your mind off from family stuff, for just a short while is a positive thing I think.
+When we play matches, I often get a few hours away on a Saturday, maybe even with a cheeky drink thrown in at the end and that’s a wonderful reminder at the end of the day that I am still Emma.
+Team sport gives me that much needed break.

-And finally, yes it’s an obvious one but team sport means I get to ‘exercise’.
-Playing hockey over the past few years has shown me that when I go to training once a week and play as regularly as I can, I feel so good about myself.
-I’m getting a good dose of fresh air, I’m keeping active and that can only be a good thing when having an energetic two year old to run about after as well.
-Okay I might not be as fast as I used to be and the joints may be a bit creaky, but getting out and doing something keeps you going.
-I hope to be playing hockey for many more years to come 🙂
+And finally, yes it’s an obvious one but team sport means I get to exercise.
+Playing hockey over the past few years has shown me that when I go to training once a week and play as regularly as I can, I feel really good about myself.
+I get a good dose of fresh air, albeit sometimes freezing cold or wet.
+And I’m keeping active with cardio work (well, slow cardio it may be).
+I love the fitness aspect and I hope to be playing hockey for many more years to come.